3MFConsortium/spec_securecontent/3MF Secure Content.md

 The \<cekparams> element constains the following sequence of elements, which are required or optional depending on the encryption algorithm:

-- **\<iv>** - The Inicialization Vector \<iv> element is essentially a nonce, i.e, a value that is unique within the specified context, which determines an invocation of the authenticated encryption function on the input data to be protected.
+- **\<iv>** - The Initialization Vector \<iv> element is essentially a nonce, i.e, a value that is unique within the specified context, which determines an invocation of the authenticated encryption function on the input data to be protected.

 - **\<tag>** - The Authentication Tag \<tag> element is a cryptographic checksum on data that is designed to reveal both accidental errors and the intentional modification of the data.